google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Blind Love?

-In the last article, I shared with you, my personal point of view -- when it came to Isaac and the special blessing, that he had planned to speak into Esau's life.
-For I believe, that Isaac had allowed himself, to be blinded by the personal emotions and feelings -- that he had for his oldest son Esau.
+In the last article, I shared with you my perspective on Isaac and the special blessing he had planned to speak into Esau's life, for I believe that Isaac had allowed himself to be blinded by the personal emotions and feelings that he had for his oldest son, Esau.

-And it would be this "emotional trap" that would eventually lead Isaac, to embrace the notion -- that it would be best, to speak a special blessing into Esau's life.
+And because of this emotional interference, I believe that Isaac's judgment and decision-making would be greatly affected.
+And not in a good way, either.
+For he would find himself (unknowingly) falling into a prideful trap.
+And it would be this "emotional trap" that would eventually lead Isaac to embrace the notion that it would be best to speak a special blessing into Esau's life.

 Bible Study Online